 At the same time, you will also prevent the need to spend money on professional pest control to get rid of pests that have gained entry indoors.

 In the northern hemisphere, wasps and flies will be reducing in numbers.
-At the same time, though, the colder weather signifies increased risk of other common household pests like rats, mice, and fleas.
+At the same time, though, the colder weather signifies increased risk of other common household pests invading your home, like rats, mice, and fleas .

 Around the world, the seasons are different.
-Whilst in Europe we mentally psyche ourselves up for colder and darker days, countries like South Africa and Australia are preparing for a beach party (sorry- cliché!)
+Whilst in the northern hemisphere Europe we mentally psyche ourselves up for colder and darker days, people in countries like South Africa and Australia are preparing for a beach party (sorry — cliché!)

-Depending on where you live, from North America through to New Zealand, you may also find problems with termites (though they are a menace all your long) as well as mosquitoes!
+Depending on where you live, from North America through to New Zealand, you may also find problems with termites (though they are a menace all year long) as well as mosquitoes!

-Your attic offers a fantastic retreat for rodents like rats and mice to spend their winter.
-It gives them shelter and warmth and places them fairly close to a food source – your kitchen.
+Your attic offers a fantastic retreat for rodents like rats and mice to spend during the winter.
+It gives them shelter and warmth and places them fairly close to a good food source — your kitchen and nesting material such as insulation, paper and cardboard.

-If you are really unlucky, you may also find wasps overwintering up in your attic too!
+If you are really unlucky, you may also find queen wasps overwintering up in your attic too!

 - Replace all damaged roof tiles